whalerock/django-canned-responses/README.md

 Okay, so now you've got Python 2.7.x, `pip` and `virtualenv` installed and you've created and activated a virtual environment for this project, right?
 Don't make me come over there.

-Okay, so now `cd` to your favorite development directory and clone this repository, like so:
+`cd` to your favorite development directory and clone this repository, like so:

 `git clone https://github.com/whalerock/django-canned-responses.git`